Chucklemunch/Muse/README.md

 ### How am I  going to convert audio to MIDI to audio?
 - Audio to Midi: Spotify Basic Pitch OR Magenta.
 Gemini suggests using Spotify basic-pitch because it is more specifically designed for converting instruments to MIDI
 - Midi to Audio: Magenta models
+From Gemini:
+Example Concurrent Flow:

+Main Thread (UI, Playback Scheduling):

+    Sets up MediaStream (microphone input).

+    Creates and manages Web Workers for basic-pitch and Magenta.js.

+    Receives generated MIDI notes from the Magenta.js worker.

+    Uses Tone.js to schedule and play notes, managing an output queue to ensure continuous sound.

+Web Worker 1 (Audio Transcription - basic-pitch):

+    Receives small audio chunks from the main thread.

+    Performs basic-pitch inference.

+    Sends detected MIDI events (note-on, note-off, pitch, velocity, time) back to the main thread or directly to the AI model worker.

+Web Worker 2 (AI Music Generation - Magenta.js ImprovRNN):

+    Receives a stream of incoming MIDI events (or a continuously updated NoteSequence primer) from the transcription worker or main thread.

+    Continuously calls improvRnn.continueSequence() to generate short segments (e.g., 1-4 beats) of new MIDI.

+    Sends these generated MIDI segments back to the main thread for playback.